Kiss Me Kosher

-The film is about an Israeli woman named Shira (played by Moran Rosenblat), and a German woman named Maria (played by Luise Wolfram), who through an initial misunderstanding become engaged to be married in Jerusalem.
+The film is about an Israeli woman named Shira (played by Moran Rosenblatt), and a German woman named Maria (played by Luise Wolfram), who through an initial misunderstanding become engaged to be married in Jerusalem.
 Shira's grandmother, Berta (played by Rivka Michaeli) tries to prevent this.
 Kiss Me Kosher started in German cinemas on September 10, 2020, and has since been playing in several international film festivals.

 Plot

 While on vacation in Israel, Maria, a German biologist, meets the bar owner Shira and falls head over heels in love with her.
 Shortly after the end of the vacation, Maria has decided to stay in Israel and move in with Shira, when a misunderstanding happens and Shira believes she is being given a wedding proposal.
 Various complications arise, not only about the initial mistaken engagement but also the fact that some members of Shira's family (especially her grandmother Berta) are opposed to her marrying a German.

 After hearing about the engagement, Maria's parents soon appear in Israel, and two different family worlds collide in Jerusalem.